jacob-pecile/gotta-go-form/README.md

 ### Validation
-If your only concern is that the field is empty you don't need to add a validation property to your field.
+If your only concern is that the field is not empty you don't need to add a validation property to your field.
 Simply add a mandatoryMessage and your field will be deemed invalid if empty.

-If your validation is more complicated than that you will need to add a more complicated property:
+If your validation is more complex then you will need to add a more complicated property:

 ```
 interface Validation {